Enabling Progressive Whole-slide Image Analysis with Multi-scale Pyramidal Network: Experiments and Results

-In comparison with traditional multi-scale methods, it is observed that simply introducing multi-scale inputs (as seen with concatenation and CSA) does not guarantee better performance.
-In several instances, for example CLAM-SB with CSA, performance actually degrades compared with the single-scale baseline.
+In comparison with traditional multi-scale methods, simply introducing multi-scale inputs (as seen with concatenation and CSA) does not guarantee better performance.
+In several instances, such as CLAM-SB with concatenation, performance actually degrades compared with the single-scale baseline.
 This suggests that the relationship between scales in these methods is not properly utilised.
 In contrast, MSPN processes coarse features from each scale in a residually connected pattern, ensuring features from different scales are effectively incorporated and related.
 To validate this behaviour, we performed SHAP~\cite{lungberg2017shap} analysis on the 5-fold cross-validation models of ABMIL+Concat and ABMIL+MSPN over the HER2 prediction task in Appendix~\ref{appendix:shap}.
 It is revealed that multi-scale features in ABMIL+Concat are not sufficiently utilised, often one or two dominating, whereas each scale contributed more consistently in the ABMIL+MSPN, showing that MSPN incorporated each scale, instead of only depending on a specific scale.
-Moreover, the ABMIL+MSPN witnesses much higher SHAP values (an average of 0.873 versus the average of 0.188 against the concatenation method), indicating it provides stronger signals for the prediction.
+Moreover, ABMIL+MSPN witnesses higher SHAP values (an average of 0.683 versus the average of 0.181 against the concatenation method), indicating that it provides stronger signals for the prediction.

-Meanwhile, MSPN introduces a favourable accuracy and compute trade-off when the concatenation and CSA variants are more expensive.
-A similar pattern is witnessed with TransMIL, where self-attention and PPEG convolution introduces a high computational burden, often with limited performance gains.
-Although HAG-MIL outperforms TransMIL across the tasks, it requires large parameters for multiple IATs whereas the performance shows limited superiority compared to the very low cost attention-based models.
-In contrast, MSPN remains lightweight and easy-to-use, operating close to the original parameter size, while delivering consistent improvements across tasks and foundation models.
-We empirically compare the runtime based on several widely adopted feature dimensions in current foundation models.
-It is shown in Figure~\ref{fig:spd_compact} that MSPN introduces more efficiency when the feature dimension scales up, which fits in the current state that larger foundation models are emerging.
-The full comparison is in Appendix~\ref{appendix:spd}.